Three Little Chickpeas

 Enjoy the cashew dressing on salads, vegan Buddha bowls, or as a dip for veggies.
 It's great for meal prep and easy to make using only 6 simple ingredients.

-Raw cashews are mild tasting and they blend up beautifully for creamy dairy-free dressings or dips.
-For more cashew-based dressings try the vegan chipotle sauce, vegan crema, vegan honey mustard dressing, or cilantro cashew dressing.
+Raw cashews are mild-tasting and blend beautifully for creamy, dairy-free dressings or dips.
+For more cashew-based dressings, try the vegan chipotle crema, vegan crema, vegan honey mustard dressing, or vegan cilantro lime dressing.
+For more dairy-free dressing recipes, check out our post for plant-based salad dressings.

 Jump to: